Contributor Guide

 | Deploy Docs | release: published / manual | VitePress build + GitHub Pages deploy |

-There are three prepare-* and three publish-* workflows — one pair per artefact (VS Code extension, c7 npm lib, standalone macOS app).
+There are two prepare-* and two publish-* workflows — one pair per artefact (VS Code extension, standalone macOS app).
 See Release process for the operational guide and the pipeline flow diagram.

 Architecture Overview